input-output-hk/Alonzo-testnet/README.md

 - Via the issue tracker at [https://github.com/input-output-hk/Alonzo-testnet/issues](https://github.com/input-output-hk/Alonzo-testnet/issues) for any issues with the exercises.

-## Disclaimer for Alonzo Blue/White

-Note that to ensure a good user experience we will be rolling the Alonzo testnets out in phases.
-At this point in time, we are restricting access to a relatively few invited users.
-If you are not one of those users, please bear with us until we are ready to open up for general access.

 ### Can I join in if I don't yet have an invite to the IOG-run Testnet?

 Yes, if you have sufficient technical expertise, you are more than welcome to set up your own private cluster and to try the exercises!
 We have provided sample solutions to help if you encounter problems and our tutorials and other documentation are all available for you to use.
-As we open up Alonzo White, we will then be able to integrate you with other community users, including providing access to the Testnet Discord channels.
+As we open up the Alonzo testnets, we will then be able to integrate you with other community users, including providing access to the Testnet Discord channels.
-We recommend that you follow the [Alonzo White exercises](Alonzo-exercises/alonzo-white).
+We recommend that you follow the [Alonzo Purple exercises](Alonzo-exercises/alonzo-purple).
 You may find the following setup guides useful.

 [How to launch a testnet](https://github.com/input-output-hk/cardano-node/blob/master/doc/getting-started/launching-a-testnet.md)